18 Things Professional Organizers Never Buy

 Tricks of the trade

 No matter what your clutter challenge, you can be sure there’s an organizer somewhere out there designed to solve it.
 However, just because you can buy something, doesn’t mean you should.
 Some of those supposedly genius solutions don’t actually work all that well, while others end up wasting space or causing more clutter in the long run.
-If that’s the case, they’ll end up on this list of things in your house you should throw out.
+If that’s the case, they’ll end up on a list of things in your house you should throw out according to professional organizers.
 To make sure that doesn’t happen, find out which products professional organizers think you should skip—and which ones they think you should pick up instead.
 Once you streamline your products, learn these other organizing tips you’ll wish you knew a lot sooner.

 Certified Professional Organizer Ellen Delap confirms what we all suspected: “Papers go into filing cabinets, but they rarely come out.”
 As a result, file drawers get cluttered, making it difficult to find the paper you’re looking for.
 Instead of inefficient, space-hogging file cabinets, Delap prefers a more functional and decorative option.
 Buy single file boxes, label them by year, and store important documents inside.
 She recommends dedicating another box to annual tax returns, along with their supporting documents.
 Speaking of which, these are the 11 tax-related documents you should never throw away.